 Shareowner Services P.O.
-Box 64945 St. Paul, MN 55164-0945

-Address Change?
-Mark box, sign, and indicate changes below:

-TO VOTE BY INTERNET OR TELEPHONE, SEE REVERSE SIDE OF THIS PROXY CARD.

-SIMPLY SIGN, DATE, AND RETURN TH The Board of Directors recommends that stockholders vote " FOR" the director nominees listed below.
-1. To elect two Class II directors for a three-year term expiring at the 2020 Annual Meeting of Stockholders.
-01 Allison M. Boersma 02 David W. Ritterbush Vote FOR all nominees (except as marked) (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
-Please fold here - Do not se parate 💠 The Board of Directors recommends that stockholders vote " FOR" Proposal Nos.
-2 and 3 listed below.
-Ratification of selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2018. nt 3.
-Non-binding, advisory vote to approve compensation paid to the Company's named executive officers. ☐ For ☐ Against ☐ Abstain The Board of Directors recommends that stockholders vote for ONE YEAR" in Proposal No. 4 listed below.
-4. Non-binding, advisory vote on the frequency of future stockholder advisory votes to approve compensation paid to the Company's named executive officers.
-ONE TWO THREE YEARS YEARS ABSTAIN The shares represented by this proxy will be voted in the manner directed.
-In the absence of any direction, the shares will be voted FOR each nominee named in Proposal No. 1, FOR Proposal Nos.
-2 and 3, and for ONE YEAR in Proposal No. 4, and in accordance with the discretion of the persons appointed as proxies on such other matters as may properly come before the Annual Meeting, including any continuation, postponement or adjournment thereof, and any other matters incident to the conduct of the Annual Meeting.
-The Board of Directors knows of no other items of business that will be presented for consideration at the Annual Meeting other than those described in the accompanying Proxy Statement.
-If either of the director nominees should be unable to serve or for good cause will not serve, your proxy will be voted for such substitute nominee(s) as the holders of your proxy, acting in their discretion, may determine.
-If you plan to attend the Annual Meeting in person, you can obtain directions to 3300 Championship Parkway, Fort Worth, TX 76177 at http://proxy.farmerbros.co Date Signature(s) in Box Please sign exactly as your name(s) appears on the proxy.
-If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the proxy.
+Box 64945 St. Paul, MN 55164-0945 Address Change?
+Mark box, sign, and indicate changes below: \Box TO VOTE BY INTERNET OR TELEPHONE, SEE REVERSE SIDE OF THIS PROXY CARD.
+TO VOTE BY MAIL, AS THE BOA SIMPLY SIGN, RD OF DIRECTORS R , DATE, AND RETURN ELOW, The Board of Directors recommends s that stockholders vote "FOR" the director nominees liste d below.
+1. To elect two Class III directors for a three-year term expiring at the 2021 Annual Meeting of Stockholders.
+01 Randy E. Clark 02 Stacy Loretz-Congdon □ Vote FOR all nominees (except as m □ Vote W from a TTHHELD Il nominees (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+The Board of Directors recommends that stockholders vote "FOR" Proposal Nos.
+2, 3 and 4 listed below.
+Ratification of selection of Deloitte & Touche LLP as the Company's indep fiscal year ending June 30, 2019. endent registered public acc ounting firm for the ☐ For □ Against □ Abstain 3.
+Non-binding, advisory vote to approve compensation paid to the Company's named executive officers. \Box F{C} ☐ Against ☐ Abstain 4.
+Approval of the Company's forum selection by-law to provide that the courts located within the State of Delaware will serve as the exclusive forum for the adjudication of certain legal disputes. □ Abstain The shares represented by this proxy will be voted in the manner directed and "FOR" Proposal Nos.
+2, 3 and 4, and in accordance with the discretion Meeting, including any continuation, postponement or adjournment then no other items of business that will be presented for consideration at the Annushould be unable to serve or for good cause will not serve, your proxy will be on of the persons appointed eof, and any other matters aal Meeting other than those as proxies on such oth incident to the conduct described in the accomp er matters as mo of the Annual M anying Proxy Sta ay properly come Meeting.
+The Boat tement.
+If either o e before the Annual rd of Directors knows of of the director nominees If you plan to attend the Annual Meeting in person, you can obtain directions http://proxy.farmerbros.com . to the Dallas/Fort Worth Ma rriott Solana, 1301 Solar a Boulevard, Bu ilding 3, Westlake e, Texas 76262 at